EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/dataset_creation/create_regression_dataset__from_continuous-valued_spectral_library_.rst

     	Acceptable values:
     		- The name of an existing field
     		- ; delimited list of existing field names
+    excludeBadBands: Exclude bad bands (optional)
+    	Default value:	true
+    	Argument type:	boolean
+    	Acceptable values:
+    		- 1 for true/yes
+    		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputRegressionDataset: Output dataset
     	Argument type:	fileDestination
     	Acceptable values: